-JOMC student first in department to place in national undergraduate research competition
+JOMC student first in the department to place in a national undergraduate research competition

 JOMC student Courtney Turner received an honorable mention at the undergraduate academic poster competition sponsored by the Black Doctoral Network, which held its national conference October 25-27 in Charlotte, N.C.

 The poster, “The Black Panther Effect: Movie Ups Aggie Swag,” summarized survey results from a pilot study of nearly 260 N.C.
 A&T students about their reaction to the movie.

 First for JOMC

 It was the first time in the history of the Journalism and Mass Communication Department that a student has placed in a national undergraduate research poster competition.
 Students have won 1st (2012) and second place (2017) in previous A&T undergraduate research poster competitions.

 The poster was among 45 entered in this year’s BDN Undergraduate Research competition from such universities as Loyola Marymount, Rutgers, UNC-Chapel Hill, and Florida A&M.